yenyang/Anarchy-BepInEx/README.md

 * A custom bulldoze tool to allow for removing props, trees, invisible paths and markers, etc. from individual copies of assets while in-game.

 ## Support
-I will respond on the code modding channels on **Cities: Skylines modding Discord**
+I will respond on the code modding channels on **Cities: Skylines Modding Discord**

 ## Credits
 * yenyang - Mod Author